Content Hub

 Most cash flow forecasting guides assume the hard part is building a model.
 In insurance, the hard part is knowing what to model.

-A manufacturer can forecast outflows from purchase orders.
-A SaaS business can forecast churn from cohort curves.
+A manufacturer forecasts outflows from purchase orders.
+A SaaS business forecasts churn from cohort curves.
 Insurance companies forecast from events that have not happened yet — claims that will be filed, settled, and disbursed months or years after the policy was written.
 The cash leaving the business is determined by loss experience, not by scheduled commitments.

-That asymmetry — predictable inflows, stochastic outflows — is the defining characteristic of insurance cash flow.
-It shapes how carriers hold reserves, how MGAs manage delegated authority funds, and how TPAs maintain claims account balances.
-Any forecasting approach that does not account for it will consistently underprepare.
+That asymmetry — predictable inflows, stochastic outflows — defines how carriers hold reserves, how MGAs manage delegated authority funds, and how TPAs maintain claims account balances.
+Any forecasting approach that ignores it will consistently underprepare.

-This article covers the mechanics of cash flow forecasting specific to insurance operations: premium float, claims fund requirements, delegated authority reconciliation, and the infrastructure gaps that make most forecasts less accurate than they should be.
+This article covers the mechanics of cash flow forecasting specific to insurance operations: premium float, claims fund requirements, delegated authority reconciliation, and why the 45-day bordereaux gap is the single most important liquidity variable most finance teams are not modelling correctly.

 The three cash flow streams in insurance